Keyboard shortcuts

 4. Restore: Use backups to restore corrupted files if needed

-The Insights page provides interactive visualizations showing how your data evolves over time across multiple scans.
+The Trends page provides interactive visualizations showing how your data evolves over time across multiple scans.

 Available Charts